Two-round system: Practical implications

-Political instability

-The two-round voting system also has the potential to cause political instability between the two rounds of voting, adding further to economic impact.
+The two-round voting system also has the potential to cause political instability between the two rounds of voting.

-Simple to tally

-In runoff voting, the counting of votes in each round is simple and occurs in the same way as under the plurality methods.
-Ranked voting systems, such as instant-runoff voting, involve a longer, more complicated count.

 Usage

-The two-round system is the most common way used to elect heads of state (presidents) of countries worldwide, a total of 84 countries elect their heads of state directly with a two-round system as opposed to only 21 countries that used single-round plurality (first-past-the-post).
+The two-round system is the most common way used to elect heads of state (presidents) of countries worldwide, a total of 87 countries elect their heads of state directly with a two-round system as opposed to only 22 countries that used single-round plurality (first-past-the-post).